-As a environmentally conscious Australian small business owner who is also looking to keep a lid on operational costs, there’s all sorts of strategies you can implement to reduce the greenhouse gas impact of your business and save money.
-One of the ways you can do so is to install a solar power system!
+As a small business owner you’re looking to keep a lid on operational costs, but you’re also aware of the effect your business has on the environment.
+Fortunately, there are ways you can reduce the greenhouse gas impact of your business and save money too.

 Solar hot water

 Hot water can be one of the most energy intensive applications in a business.
-By installing a solar hot water system or heat pump, you’ll not only slash your electricity bills and greenhouse gas emissions, you can receive a further point of sale discount by reassigning any Renewable Energy Certificates (RECs) that accompany the equipment.
+By installing a solar hot water system or heat pump, you’ll not only slash your electricity bills and greenhouse gas emissions, you can receive a point of sale discount through the STC system described above.